EugeneSheuchuk/the-template-of-empty-project/tips.md

 "terser-webpack-plugin" // the webpack plugin that minimize size js files

 "optimize-css-assets-webpack-plugin" // the webpack plugin that minimize size css files

+"sass-loader" & "node-sass" // the webpack plugin that accept scss file